Business loan requirements: 8 things you will need

 However, only some lenders require a business plan.
 Smaller lenders and nontraditional lenders may only need to see proof that you have sufficient revenue and cash flow to handle the loan, no matter how your business plans on using it.

-You can check your score with the main business credit bureaus.
-These include
+You can check your business credit score with the main business credit bureaus.
+These include:

 4. Personal financial history

-Each owner’s personal finances play a role in their ability to get business financing, especially if you’re launching a startup.
-Business lenders frequently require a personal guarantee, which makes you and your co-owners (if you have any) personally responsible for paying back any borrowed funds if your business cannot pay.
+Each owner’s personal finances play a role in their ability to qualify for a small business loan, especially if you’re launching a startup.
+Business lenders often ask to see your personal bank statements and tax returns to ensure you can responsibly manage a small business loan.
+They also may require a personal guarantee, which makes you and your co-owners (if you have any) personally responsible for paying back any borrowed funds if your business cannot pay.

-Because of this, lenders often check your personal credit score.
 If you have poor credit, you may not be able to secure a competitive rate on a business loan.
+Similarly, if you have previously taken on other debt and failed to repay it, it may be more difficult to secure funding.
 Many lenders won’t approve your loan if you’ve had a bankruptcy in the last few years.
+In these cases, having a history of recent, on-time payments for a loan will serve as an asset when the lender reviews your application.

 5. Years in business requirement

-Your time in business matters to lenders — if you’ve been open for multiple years, that sends a message of stability.
-Nearly 20 percent of small businesses fail in their first year.
+About 52 percent of new businesses survive past five years, so your time in business matters to lenders.
+If you’ve been open for multiple years, that sends a message of stability.
 Lenders know if your business fails, you may be unable to repay them, so you may not qualify for a loan with some lenders until you have completed one to two years in business.

 There are some exceptions to the rule.
-Lenders specializing in startup loans often have more lenient requirements, only asking for six months in business.
-And some specific loan types like equipment loans may have no minimum time in business requirement.
+Lenders specializing in startup loans often have more lenient business loan requirements, only asking for six months in business.
+And some specific loan types, like equipment loans, may have no minimum time in business requirements.

 6. Industry requirement

-Industry also plays into success — and your ability to qualify for a loan.
+Industry also plays into success — and your ability to qualify for a small business loan.
 Businesses in profitable and stable industries are more likely to appeal to lenders.

 Likewise, many lenders have a list of industries they won’t work with, which you can typically find on their website.
 Gambling, adult entertainment or services and cannabis are frequently ineligible for traditional financing.